Engage Visitors and Convert More Leads Using 7 Simple Tactics

 6. Retargeting

 Retargeting is advertising towards users that engaged with your content before.
-It is a form of remarketing, a broader term to describe all means of following up with potential leads based on their behaviour with your content.
+It is a form of remarketing, a broader term to describe all means of following up with potential leads based on their behavior with your content.

 There are several forms of retargeting as shown in this graphic, Source: Chango